sjp761/maxima/README.md

  - Full EA Desktop interoperability.
 Games installed with EA Desktop already appear on Maxima, but to take it a step further we'd like the ability to, for example, start a download on EA Desktop and continue it on Maxima.
  - Cleaner/Stabler downloader implementation
  - Progressive/Selective installs
-   - Some games are able to start without being fully installed, and some games contain language-specific files.
+   - Some games are able to start without being fully installed, and some games contain language-specific files
  - Support for the store (buying games)
  - Friend Adding/Removing/Inviting
  - Status setting; locked to "online" at the moment
  - Refactoring Maxima to new architecture allowing multiple frontends to co-exist

 **Unsupported:**
  - Battlefield 3/4 are currently unsupported due to how battlelog does game launching.
-This is on our radar, but isn't a huge priority at the moment.
+This is on our radar, but isn't a huge priority at the moment
    - Please file an issue if you find more games that don't work
  - Old games like Dead Space 2 and BFBC2 are unsupported due to being pre-"Download-In-Place" era games.
-They have a different manifest format which we need to make a parser for.
+They have a different manifest format which we need to make a parser for

 # CLI Usage
 `maxima-cli` standalone will launch an interactive CLI mode to install and launch games.